Hardik0175/Neural_Net_Project/README.md

 Total number of points on the maps are 3975 which can become hotspot.

 ## Model Design
+Used h2o Library for running the deeplearning model
 ![Not Found](Images/DNN_Model.PNG)

 ## Derivation from Confusion Matrix for all the models